Mental Wellness and Substance Use Services - Information for parents

-The Prevention Unit of Alcohol and Drug Services has a wide selection of pamphlets and resources to assist parents.
+We have a wide selection of pamphlets and resources to assist parents.
 Our services are confidential.
 We can talk with you on the phone, meet with you in our offices, or send you out an information package gathered to meet your specific needs.
-To find answers to your questions about alcohol, other drugs, and addictions please call us at 667-5777 or 1-800-661-0408 ext.
-5777 from the communities.
+To find answers to your questions about alcohol, other drugs, and addictions please call us.
 We would be pleased to help you find the information that you need.

 Adolescence – that’s what your kids are going through if they are between 10 and 20 years old.
 During this time many new things are happening to their bodies and brains – changes to help prepare them for life away from your family.
 Risk taking is adaptive to a certain extent and it helps adolescents to learn – to be curious, to feel grown up, to relax, to fit in.
 Unfortunately, alcohol sometimes plays a role in this risk taking.1

 Early alcohol use as a predictor for later use

 Although most young people that use drugs don’t get into problem use or dependency,2 there is research indicating that drinking at an early age increases the risk of later alcohol abuse.
 Studies indicate that 40% of youth that drank before the age of 15 were likely to abuse or become dependent on alcohol later in life; this is four times the rate of those who started drinking at age 20 or later.
 Delaying the age of the first use of alcohol is an important goal in prevention of substance abuse.3